 CALL OF DUTY: INFINITE WARFARE Review

 Before I start, it should be known that outside of a very brief hands-on session with BLACK OPS III last year, I haven’t touched the Call of Duty series since the original BLACK OPS back in 2010.
 I missed the jump to science fiction that happened around the time the second Black Ops released, and the robust Zombies mode is practically unrecognizable from the half-joke, post-credits Easter egg that I remember from WORLD AT WAR.
 My abandonment of Activision’s flagship franchise was brought on by many factors, but mostly by what I saw as an avalanche of carbon copy clones year after year.
+I know lots of people who continued to play the games, even entering warzone tournaments free entry to prove their skills to other players but I just needed a break from the franchise.
 So believe me when I say there was no greater skeptic going into CALL OF DUTY: INFINITE WARFARE than yours truly.

 INFINITE WARFARE might be the biggest surprise in 2016 gaming.
 It defies all expectations set by fans and critics alike, to the point where it hardly suits the Call of Duty label.
 That’s not to say the game lacks anything that you’d expect from COD, for better or worse, but rather that it takes the kind of risks you would never expect from a series so deeply entrenched in our consciousness.